-Where my Toriko: Part Two review left off, Toriko & the gang just found out about Century Soup from Granny Setsuno & were off to Ice Mountain (dubbed "Ice Hell") to find the mystical soup that only appears once every 100 years!
+Where my Toriko: Part Two review left off, Toriko and the gang just found out about Century Soup from Granny Setsuno & were off to Ice Mountain (dubbed "Ice Hell") to find the mystical soup that only appears once every 100 years!
 Toriko isn't the only one who is aware of the Century Soup's appearance though...the Gourmet Corp. is after it as well!
-They dispatch their deadly Vice Chef, TommyRod, to track it down & take it for them.
-The inevitable fight between Toriko & TommyRod is definitely something you don't want to miss!
+They dispatch their deadly Vice Chef, Tommyrod, to track it down & take it for them.
+The inevitable fight between Toriko and TommyRod is definitely something you don't want to miss!

-The next 3 episode focus mainly on Match & Takimaru, who are both in search for the Soup for very personal reasons, fight Barrygamon & Bogie Woods, respectively.
-These episodes while very good, kind of drag, mainly because you really want to see Toriko & TommyRod going at it, while they do fight in short bursts here, they do alot of posturing as well.
+The next 3 episode focus mainly on Match and Takimaru, who are both in search for the Soup for very personal reasons, fighting Barrygamon and Bogie Woods, respectively.
+These episodes while very good, kind of drag, mainly because you really want to see Toriko and Tommyrod going at it, and while they do fight in short bursts here and there, they do a lot of posturing as well.
 These episodes also include the introduction of Teppei, a mysterious man who's helping Komatsu, Tina & Zongeh search for the Soup, but also has his own motives.

-After the fight between TommyRod's subordinates & Match/Takimaru concludes, we finally get to the main fight between Toriko & TommyRod, it's one of the better anime fights i've seen recently, they don't drag it out at all, & it's done right.
-Teppei also joins the fight & it concludes in spectacular manner.
+After the fight between Tommyrod's subordinates and Match/Takimaru concludes, we finally get to the main fight between Toriko & Tommyrod, and it's honestly one of the better anime fights I've seen in recent memory.
+They don't drag it out at all, & it's done right.
+Teppei also eventually makes his entrance and joins the fight, concluding it in spectacular manner.
 The slow burn buildup was definitely worth it!

-The set concludes with a couple episodes visiting a healing spa after escaping Ice Hell, we find out more of Teppei's backstory & Komatsu tries to recreate the Century Soup!
-They're entertaining, but not the series best.
+The set wraps up with a couple episodes of the characters visiting a healing spa after escaping Ice Hell.
+We find out more of Teppei's backstory & Komatsu tries to recreate the Century Soup!
+They're very entertaining, but not the series best.

-Dub Cast: While Ian Sinclair is still perfect as usual in the role of Toriko, the standout in this set is Greg Ayres as TommyRod, he pulls off the character flawlessly, bringing a terrifying menace to the role.
+Dub Cast: While Ian Sinclair is still perfect as usual in the role of Toriko, the standout in this set is easily Greg Ayres as Tommyrod.
+Greg pulls off the character flawlessly, bringing a terrifying menace to the role in what I think is his best work to date.
 I can not wait for him to return in the future.
-Josh Grelle & the other regulars continue to impress, & lastly, David Wald does a great job as Teppei, the loudmouth reserved Knocking Reviver.
-David is a relative new comer to voice over (he's also Gajeel in Fairy Tail) & I was very impressed with his work here.
+Josh Grelle & the other regulars continue to impress, and lastly, David Wald does a great job as Teppei, the loudmouth reserved Knocking Reviver.
+David is a relative new comer to voice over (he's also Gajeel in Fairy Tail) and I was very impressed with his work here.

-Positives: The Ice Hell arc is luckily alot of fun, the TommyRod/Toriko fight is extremely well done.
-We have one of the better anime villains in recent memory with TommyRod.
-Teppei, Takimaru & Match are all good new characters that I would like to see again down the road, especially Teppei, I feel they barely scratched the surface with him & there is alot more that can be done with his character.
+Positives: The Ice Hell arc is luckily a lot of fun, the Tommyrod/Toriko fight is extremely well done.
+We have one of the better anime villains in recent memory with Tommyrod.
+Teppei, Takimaru & Match are all good new characters that I would like to see again down the road, especially Teppei, who I feel they barely scratched the surface with him, and a lot more that can be done with his character.

-Negatives: While I'd prefer the majority of the arc's in Toriko to be same length of Century Soup, it feels a bit out of place being 20 episodes in a show where the shortest arc is 1 episode & the normal is between 3-10.
-It's a minor gripe, not a big problem at all.
-I'm trying not to be negative toward the pacing in this show, i would just like the other arc's to be longer like this one & the pacing be consistent.
+Negatives: The inconsistent pacing.
+While I'd prefer the majority of the arc's in Toriko to be the same length of Century Soup, it feels a bit out of place being 20 episodes in a show where the shortest arc is 1 episode & the normal is between 3-10.
+I'm trying not to be negative toward the pacing in this show, i would just like the other arc's to be longer like this one and the pacing be consistent.

 The 1.77:1 aspect ratio works fine.
-The color of the animation was vibrant & is surprisingly good for DVD.
+The color of the animation was vibrant and is surprisingly good for DVD.

 Toriko comes with 2 language tracks.
 Option 1: A 5.1 Surround English dub.
 Option 2: Japanese Stereo with option English Subtitles.
 I always prefer to watch anime dubbed, so i viewed it in English only.
 The dub cast is top notch.